kingigbozuruike/whisppr-landing-page/NETLIFY_FORMS.md

 ## Troubleshooting

 **Form not appearing in Netlify dashboard?**
-- Make sure `data-netlify="true"` is on the form
+- Make sure `public/__forms.html` exists with the form structure
-- Ensure form has `name="waitlist"` attribute
+- Ensure the static form has `name="waitlist"` attribute
-- Check that hidden `form-name` field exists
+- Check that all field names match between static HTML and React form
 - Redeploy your site

 **Submissions not working?**
 - Verify you're testing on the deployed site (not localhost)
 - Check browser console for errors
+- Ensure form submits to `/__forms.html` endpoint
-- Ensure all form fields have `name` attributes
+- Verify all form data is properly formatted

+**Build failing with forms error?**
+- This indicates the workaround is working correctly
+- The static HTML file should resolve the build issue
+- If still failing, check that `__forms.html` is in the `public` directory

 ## Current Status

-🟢 **Ready to deploy!** Your form will start collecting submissions as soon as you deploy to Netlify.
+🟢 **Ready to deploy!** Your form uses the correct Next.js adapter v5 workaround and will start collecting submissions as soon as you deploy to Netlify.

 The form includes:
+- ✅ Next.js adapter v5 compatibility
+- ✅ Static HTML form detection (`__forms.html`)
+- ✅ Dynamic form submission handling
 - ✅ Email validation
-- ✅ Spam protection (honeypot)
 - ✅ Proper error handling
 - ✅ Success/error states
 - ✅ Responsive design